 Red Wolf at the WNC Nature Center

-For further details on red wolf conservation, visit the Red Wolf Coalition at https://redwolves.com/newsite/.
+For additional information on red wolves and ways to aid their recovery, visit the Red Wolf Coalition at https://redwolves.com/newsite/.

 About the Author

-Cristina Garcia is a zoologist and wildlife photographer with experience working with jackals, wolves, cheetahs, and leopards.
-She is a member of the Board of Directors for SEE Turtles, a nonprofit organization focused on sea turtle conservation.
-You can explore more of her work at Travel For Wildlife, Truly Wild, and Our Wild Yard.
+Cristina Garcia is a zoologist and wildlife photographer who has collaborated with jackals, wolves, cheetahs, and leopards.
+She is a member of the Board of Directors of SEE Turtles, a non-profit organization committed to sea turtle conservation.
+You can follow her wildlife journeys at Travel For Wildlife and discover more of her work at Truly Wild and Our Wild Yard.

 Posted